defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 Now is finally the time to fill this gap.

-How should our API look like?
-We want our collection to behave as a native SwiftUI component, it would therefore be tempting to write a layout using function builders to have a SwiftUI-inspired syntax for layout construction too.
+How should our public interface look like?
+We want our collection to behave as a native SwiftUI component, it would therefore be tempting to use function builders to have a SwiftUI-inspired syntax for layout construction too.
 IMHO this is a bit too much, as the current compositional layout API is already declarative and simple enough.
-Wrapping everything in SwiftUI-like syntax would not provide many readability benefits, only more code.
+Wrapping everything in SwiftUI-like syntax would not provide many readability benefits.

-Our compositional layout internally requires a single section layout provider trailing closure, so this is what our external API will let the user customize:
+Our compositional layout internally requires a section layout provider trailing closure, so this is what our public interface will let the user customize:

 ```
 struct CollectionView<Section: Hashable, Item: Hashable>: UIViewRepresentable {